-- After achieving the calculations, the interviewee should consider other factors, risks that could affect the decision investment such as, political risks, labor costs, difference in oil quality, insurance costs, of future oil prices.
+- After achieving the calculations, the interviewee should consider other factors, risks that could affect the decision investment such as political risks, labor costs, difference in oil quality, insurance costs, future oil prices.

 - Region 2 seems to be the most attractive option.

-- However, there are several other risks to asses before making the decision.
+- However, there are several other risks to assess before making the decision.

 Paragraphs highlighted in green indicate diagrams or tables that can be shared in the “Case exhibits” section.